top of page

 Vet Check and Vaccination

-C7 vaccination is not recommended for the first vaccination but can replace the second and final boosters if you prefer the broader coverage of this vaccine you shoud commence this vaccine at the second booster instead of C4.
+Your malinway puppy is vet checked at 6-10 weeks of age and C3/C4-C7 vaccination is completed, dependent on age.
+You will need to arrange boosters at 14 and 18 weeks depending on product used and if adoptng tri-annual C3 vaccinations you may need a further booster at 6 months.
+C7 vaccination is not recommended for the first vaccination but can replace the second and third boosters if you prefer the broader coverage of this vaccine you shoud commence this vaccine at the Vaccinations should be scheduled in accordance with your vet instructions.. second booster instead of C3/C4.

 Annual boosters are then usually provided thereafter for whatever vaccinations you select.